ElephantTweakerdeblaterSAK/ClickToPhotonDebunked/README.md

 > All related settings have been enabled or changed such as PCI delay Optimization, Legacy IO Latency , Interrupt redirection mode selection was set to [fixed priority], automatic overclock, AP threads Idle manner was set to [Run Loop] and FCLK frequency for Early Power On was set to [1Ghz]
 >

-> Though turbo boost 3.0 was disabled, some other things were changed
+> Though turbo boost 3.0 was disabled.
+A few other settings were changed